Mosquito Anatomy: The Perfect Killer

 how to kill mosquitos

 Mosquitoes are small, mighty insects that have been around for millions of years.
-Through evolution and adaptive characteristics, mosquitoes developed the perfect anatomy that allows them to be the deadliest animal in the world.
+Through evolution and adaptive characteristics, mosquitoes developed the perfect anatomy that allows them to be the deadliest animals in the world.
 How are mosquitoes so successful in spreading deadly diseases?
 How do mosquitoes leave us with those itchy, red bumps?
 We’re taking a closer look at how the mosquito’s anatomy contributes to its killer reputation.

 The Mosquito Head